aux-rt/LBP_2025_robot_control/README.md

 # MOTION CONTROL FOR THE LBP 2025 Robot @ University of Augsburg
+The code to control the dynamixel motors is based on the [Lerobot](https://github.com/huggingface/lerobot).
 ## Installation
 ### 1. Install Python 3.12 if needed
     1. Go to: https://www.python.org/downloads/release/python-3129/ and download the version corresponding to your system.